Taiwania/AlphaCamp-Fake-User-List-Demo/README.md

 # Fake User List
 A simple web application for a fake user list with a function to add and remove friends.
+This project is a practice of the Alpha Camp Semester 2-2.

 ## Features
 - listing fake users from user api